 Earning Capacity Assessments

-An earning capacity assessment is a tool for life insurance/income protection claims to establish a person’s economic loss and provides recommendations on the person’s functional capacity, work skills/ability, personality, transferrable skills and work readiness.
+An earning capacity assessment serves as a vital tool in life insurance and income protection claims.
+It establishes a person’s economic loss and provides comprehensive recommendations on their functional capacity, work skills and abilities, personality traits, transferable skills, and overall work readiness.

 Earning Capacity Assesments